 The actual adhesive used to bond the veneer to the tooth is dental cement and UV light is used to harden it fast.
 The whole process typically takes no longer than 2 hours.

 Veneers don't require a lengthy recovery process, because as soon as the veneers are placed on your teeth and your local anesthetic wears off, you're free to use your teeth like normal.
 There are, however, a few guidelines.
-Make sure to practice good oral hygiene in the form of regular brushing, flossing, dental cleanings, and checkups.
+Make sure to practice good oral hygiene in the form of regular brushing, flossing, dental cleanings, and checkups with your dentist in Billerica.

 To prevent damage to veneers, avoid chewing on hard foods or surfaces and do not use your teeth unnecessarily such as to open packages.
 When chewing foods, use your molars instead of your front teeth.
 Employ the use of a retainer if you experience teeth grinding and wear a mouthguard when playing sports.